Home Feng Shui for a Better Life – 7 steps

 Have you had that amazing feeling, when entering someone’s home, that the room just invites you in and makes you feel welcome immediately?
 It is like you were meant to be there and all the furniture, colours, light and space are working together to host you.
 You can’t quite put your finger on what it is but the whole home transpires calm and peace.

-Learn about how the different rooms in your house are associated with a different aspect of your life
+How the different rooms in your house are associated with a different aspect of your life, according to Feng Shui principles

 Wealth: Place fresh flowers or a jade plant here.
 This is also a good spot in which to keep cash or a valuable treasure.
 A good example is a Money tree Bonsai, it is small and pretty and won’t clash with any type of decor.